-If you’re looking for a book to get cosy with this autumn, may I recommend The Wild Silence by Raynor Winn.
+If you’re looking for a book to get cosy with, I hope my review of The Wild Silence by Raynor Winn will inspire you.

 Following on from The Salt Path, Raynor’s second book documents what happens when she and her husband Moth return home from their 630 mile walk along the South West Coast Path.
 (You can read my review of The Salt Path here.)